talalhabib0000/talalhabib0000/README.md

 ### Hi there 👋

-I'm Adrian from Australia, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
+I'm TalalHabib from Pakistan, and I do content on Design and Development.
+I really enjoy learning languages and frameworks like React and Flutter, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=talalhabib0000&show_icons=true)